 In the previous years, uncontrolled hunting and the accelerating human encroachment into the gorillas habitat meant that the mountain gorillas were on the brink of extinction.
 But due to the governments’ conservation efforts, numbers are once again slowly increasing to about 1000 mountain gorillas in the forests today.

 Roughly half of those live in Uganda’s Bwindi Impenetrable National Park and the remainder in the volcanic Virunga Mountains.

 Gorilla families can roam freely in the Virungas, crossing borders between Rwanda, Uganda and the Democratic Republic of Congo (DRC).

 The Volcanoes National Park in Rwanda has been set up to protect both the Virungas mountains and its wildlife.
 Here a handful of family groups have become habituated to limited human contact.

 In the Volcanoes National Park there are 7 habituated mountain gorilla groups which are highly protected.
 This is one of the best places for gorilla tracking in the world but of recent has become too expensive and budget travellers have turned to those in Uganda and Congo.

 The number of gorilla tracking permits is strictly limited.
 Only eight people a day can visit each family and can stay for just one memorable hour.
 That means a maximum of 56 permits per day.
 The permits can be booked up to two years in advance and we recommend booking as early as you can.

 The gorilla tracking permits are expensive (currently $1500 per person in Rwanda and $600 in Uganda).
-The money gives these poor countries an economic reason to conserve this highly endangered primate.
+The money gives these poor countries an economic reason to conserve this highly endangered primates.
 Armed trackers guard each group of gorillas 24/7.